Branding is possibly the most practical and economical way to permanently mark almost any material other than metal or glass.

 What makes branding irons a good marking solution over other options?
 One of the greatest advantages of branding irons is that they are an inexpensive solution.
-The marking surface is easily customized with almost any design and they are long lasting with minimal maintenance.
+The marking surface is easily customized with almost any design and is long-lasting with minimal maintenance.

-Branding irons are also easy to use, making them ideal solutions for artists or craftspeople looking to quickly make a lasting mark.
-This is especially true because the same branding set up can be used to mark any number of materials.
+Branding irons are also easy to use, making them ideal solutions for artists or craftspeople looking to make a lasting mark quickly.
+This is especially true because the same branding setup can be used to mark any number of materials.

 Branding Iron Temperature

-Some testing is required in order to determine the optimal branding iron temperature for your unique combination of material and design.
+Some testing is required to determine the optimal branding iron temperature for your unique combination of material and design.

 Below you can see how quickly and easily a branding iron can be used to make a deep, lasting mark in PVC piping.